 Pure hemp extract applied to the skin has an abysmal absorption rate, resulting in a waste product, so it's mixed in with other oils to improve its use.

-CBD oils for oral consumption are pretty simple and only have one to two ingredients—depending on the product's intended purpose.
+Pure CBD oil for oral consumption are pretty simple and only have one to two ingredients—depending on the product's intended purpose.
 At the same time, topical CBD involves a long list of ingredients to improve its absorption into the skin and nourish and condition the skin.

-Some CBD topicals like muscle rubs and pain creams may have heating or cooling agents that help to relax the muscles and alleviate pain.
+Some CBD topicals like CBD rubs and pain creams may have heating or cooling agents that help to relax the muscles and alleviate pain.